Schots/mlops_project/.hooks/README.md

 But don't be afraid of using the "wrong" prefix, it's ok to choose what you believe is more suitable for your case.

+### 1-a) How can I give context to my commits?
+Scope.

-If you want to become a more advanced user you can take some time to study here[2] about scope.
-Scope is a way to be more specifc about what you are doing.
+If you want to become a more advanced user you can use scope.
+The scope is a way to be more specific about what you are doing.
 Let's take a look at the following example

 ```
 fix(model): remove the dependency on the sklearn library